 Frequently asked questions

-Contact your DNS provider if you are unsure about how this is done.
+Contact your DNS provider if you are unsure about how to do this.

 Note: you may see an error message about this in our control panel for a short period after you have update DNS, because DNS changes may take a while.
 Your DNS provider can answer how long you should expect to wait.